-CASE BACKGROUND
+I. CASE BACKGROUND

 On August 1, 2003, Verizon Florida Inc. (Verizon) filed a tariff (T-03-0859) requesting an increase in revenues for its basic service pursuant to Section 364.051(3), Florida Statutes, as amended by the Tele-Competition Innovation and Infrastructure Enhancement Act (Tele-Competition Act or Act).
-Basic service is
+Basic service is defined in Section 364.02, Florida Statutes, as "flat-rate residential, and flat-rate single-line business local exchange

-Staff notes that Verizon's tariff filing also includes adjustments to the rates of non-basic residential and business exchange services such as message rate service and PBX service.
+We note that Verizon's tariff filing also includes adjustments to the rates of non-basic residential and business exchange services such as message rate service and PBX service.
 Section 364.051(5), Florida Statutes, which establishes the limitations on price increases for non-basic service categories, was not amended by the Act.
-Therefore, as stated in Section 364.051(5)(a), Florida Statutes, ". . . the [non-basic] rate shall be presumptively valid."
+Therefore, as stated in Section 364.051(5)(a), Florida Statutes, ". . the [non-basic] rate shall be presumptively valid."